What To Do If Charged With OWI In Wisconsin

 - Find witnesses.
 Talk to your friends and family, especially if they saw you right before, right after, or during your stop.
 Ask if they would be willing to testify on your behalf in court.
 Witnesses can go a long way to strengthen your defense, so gather them early, if possible.
 Your defense team will want to document their statements, because people can forget things quickly.
 Credible defense witnesses can make the difference between “guilty” and “not guilty.”

 Contact Nelson Defense Group Today

 If you or a loved one has been charged with an OWI offense, there is no time to waste.
 The sooner we can get involved in your defense, the sooner we can start protecting your rights and future.
-For a free initial discussion, call us in Hudson at 715-690-1804 or complete our contact form.
+For a free initial discussion about your OWI charge in Wisconsin, call us in Hudson at 715-386-2694 or complete our contact form.
 Nelson Defense Group serves clients throughout Wisconsin.